Difflugia acutissima Deflandre, 1931

 Dimensions: Deflandre: length 178-233 µm; my measurements 210-265 µm (n>15).

 Ecology: I have found this species in sediments of a ditch in the nature reserve Naardermeer, the Netherlands.
 Some shells were compressed, with a biconcave shape, as characteristic for Difflugia biconcava, present in the same location.

-Remarks: Deflandre in his description compared the shape with a truncated cigar.
+Remarks: In his description of this species Deflandre compared its shape with a truncated cigar.
 This species can be distinguished from Difflugia acuminata by its short distinct neck and the sharp tapering spine.